We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How Bread Machines Work

-A bread machine consists of a square or rectangular pan, a rotating kneading paddle that sits in its base, and a heating element that wraps around the inside of the machine and radiates heat toward the pan.
-After you add ingredients and press start, the paddle mixes and kneads the dough.
+A bread machine consists of a square or rectangular pan, one or two rotating kneading paddles, and a heating element that wraps around the inside of the machine and radiates heat toward the pan.
+After you add ingredients and press start, the paddles mix and knead the dough.
 The heating element turns onto a low setting, too, which helps it rise.
 Once the proofing cycle is complete, the heating element then kicks into high gear to bake the dough.

-Most manufacturers have a specific order in which you add your ingredients to make sure that the instant yeast doesn’t prematurely activate, Usually, recipes call for wet ingredients, then flour, then the other dry ingredients added to an indent you make in the flour to keep them dry.
+Most manufacturers have a specific order in which you add your ingredients to make sure the instant yeast doesn’t prematurely activate.
+Usually, recipes call for wet ingredients, then flour, and then the other dry ingredients, like yeast and salt.
 This is important for delayed bread cycles so the yeast doesn’t hydrate and start fermenting, but if you’re starting a cycle right away, it’s not a huge deal if the yeast gets wet.

 Most of the bread makers we tested had a surprisingly similar pan, kneading paddle, and heating element.
-There were some clever design elements—some machines had a foldable paddle that would lay down automatically after mixing to avoid leaving big holes in the bread.
+There were some clever design elements—some machines had a folding paddle that would fall automatically after mixing to avoid getting stuck in the bread.
 Others, like the Zojirushi Home Bakery Virtuoso Plus, had a unique second heating element in their lids to promote browning the tops of the loaves.

 What set each bread machine apart was its settings.
-We appreciated the “rest” cycle in the Zorijushi models which allowed ingredients to warm up before they were mixed.
+We appreciated the “rest” cycle in the Zojirushi models, which allowed ingredients to warm up before they were mixed.
 We also liked the pauses in the Cuisinart’s kneading cycles, which let the dough fully hydrate and build stronger gluten strands.
 It was these subtle differences that helped our winners edge out the competition.

 Bread machines might seem magical, but proper rise isn’t guaranteed.
 Yeast is a living organism, and its ability to leaven bread requires the right moisture content, temperature, and fuel.
 Yeast that performs well in some loaves might not do so well in others, due to improper mixing, varying proofing temperatures, or the starting temperature of the water being used.